Upload-ready bundle preview

 Hero image spec

-Alt text recommendation: A person sitting with a doctor reviewing lab results at a clinic desk, with a calm and supportive atmosphere suggesting a serious but hopeful medical conversation.
+Alt text recommendation: A person sitting with a doctor reviewing lab results at a clinic desk, looking concerned but engaged in conversation.

 Tone: warm, human, hopeful — not clinical, not shame-coded, not voyeuristic.